 Where is the request for help from the president?

-Just like they could have been asking for it, and the president's been begging them to ask all across the, you know, all across these big cities.
+And the president's been begging them to ask all across the, you know, all across these big cities.

-They refuse to take any help.
+They refused to take any help.

-I actually don't believe only under the worst conditions do you want to invoke the insurrection act.
+I actually don't believe only under the worst conditions do you want to invoke the Insurrection Act.

 The president has full constitutional authority to do so.